 - without the effective consent of the owner

-- with the specific intent or attempt to commit a felony, a theft or an assault.
+- with the specific intent or attempt to commit a felony, theft, or assault.

-Burglary of a Business or Burglary of a Building is a State Jail Felony with a range of punishment of 180 days to 2 years in a State Jail and a fine up to $10,000.
+Burglary of a business or burglary of a building is a state jail felony.
+The sentence could be between 180 days to 2 years in state jail and a fine of up to $10,000.

-Like Burglary of a Habitation, the State is not required to prove a physical act of breaking a window or door, nor the completion of a crime which the defendant intended to commit once entry was gained.
-Sometimes disputed cases focus upon whether the entry was a mere Criminal Trespass due to the absence intent to commit a felony, theft or assault at the time entry was achieved.
-Other defenses could include issues such as consent to enter, misidentification or ownership of the building.
+Like burglary of a habitation, the state is not required to prove a physical act of breaking a window or door, nor the completion of a crime the Defendant intended to commit once they gained entry.
+Sometimes disputed cases focus upon whether the entry was a mere criminal trespass due to the absence of intent to commit a felony, theft, or assault at the time entry was achieved.
+Other defenses could include issues such as consent to enter, misidentification, or ownership of the building.

 Credit or Debit Card Fraud

 Texas Penal Code Sec.
-32.31 outlines 12 different acts which qualify as Credit or Debit Card Fraud.
-To paraphrase the statute, the State may prosecute as Credit or Debit Card Fraud the following scenarios:
+32.31 outlines 12 different acts that qualify as credit or debit card fraud.
+To paraphrase the statute, the state may prosecute a credit or debit card fraud for:

-- fraudulent use of an expired or cancelled card to obtain a benefit
+- fraudulent use of an expired or canceled card to obtain a benefit

 - fraudulent use of another’s card without that person’s permission to obtain a benefit